darasus/ai-blog/content/how-to-read-code-like-a-pro.md

   abbreviations, acronyms, or words you aren’t familiar with, try to read it as though you were reading a sentence in English.
 Keep track of the terms that you see most often while reading code by keeping a dictionary beside you.
+intro: >-
+  The way you understand code today will determine the speed with which you can read and comprehend code tomorrow.
+After all, no one is born a coding expert; that designation is something you must earn by constantly challenging yourself to improve your skills.
+However, reading and understanding code isn’t always easy, especially when it’s written in a foreign language or has certain nuances that are beyond your current understanding.

+  Reading code like an expert means more than just knowing what words mean and their general significance.
+It also means being able to dive deeper into the syntax of how those words are put together so that you can understand what they mean in context and intention.
+Read on to discover some tips for reading code like a pro!
 ---

 ## Don’t Be Disappointed By What You See